linreal/cascade-editor/docs/SlashCommandsPanel.md

 ## 1. Feature Overview

 The Slash Command Palette provides a Notion-style `/` menu that lets users convert block types and insert new blocks inline.
-When a user types `/` in any text block, a popup appears with a searchable list of commands (headings, lists, code, divider, image, etc.).
+When a user types `/` in a built-in editable text block other than `Code`, a popup appears with commands for paragraph, headings 1–6, todo, bullet and numbered lists, quote, code, and divider.
+Code blocks intentionally suppress the slash observer so `/` remains literal code.
 The user can filter by typing, navigate with arrow keys, and execute with Enter or tap.
+Image is not a built-in block or command; consumers can add one through a custom block descriptor and slash command.

 The feature is fully extensible: consumers register custom `SlashCommandItem`s alongside auto-generated built-in commands derived from `BlockDescriptor` metadata.
 The palette supports submenu navigation and keyboard-driven workflows without stealing focus from the text field.